KeyboardKit/KeyboardKit/README.md

 This gives your controller access to new lifecycle functions like `viewWillSetupKeyboard`, observable state like `state.keyboardContext`, services like `services.actionHandler`, and much more.

-If you just want to use the default `SystemKeyboard` view, which mimics a native iOS keyboard, you don't have to do anything else.
-KeyboardKit will set up everything.
+If you just want to use the standard `KeyboardView`, which mimics a native iOS keyboard, you don't have to do anything else.
+KeyboardKit will set up everything for you.

-To replace or customize the default `SystemKeyboard`, just override `viewWillSetupKeyboard` and call `setup` with a `view` builder:
+To replace or customize the standard `KeyboardView`, just override `viewWillSetupKeyboard` and call `setup` with a `view` builder:

 ```swift
 class KeyboardViewController: KeyboardInputViewController {